Writing a simple file monitor in Java using Commons IO

 File folder = new File(FOLDER);

-At this point, Commons IO comes into the picture.
+At this point, Commons IO comes into play.
+To make the file monitor functional, we need an instance of each of the following:

 FileAlterationObserver observer = new FileAlterationObserver(folder);